CaroMac/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ```
 When the `helm test` command ends and displays a success message, the Ecosystem is set up correctly and is ready to be used.

-## Running Galasa tests
+## About the Galasa bootstrap

-To reconfigure Galasa to point to the Galasa Ecosystem that you created, you need to edit the bootstrap.
+To configure Galasa to point to your Galasa Ecosystem, you need to edit the Galasa bootstrap.
 The bootstrap contains the information that Galasa needs to bring up a framework to connect to an ecosystem.
+If you are using the Galasa CLI, then most of the CLI commands also need a reference to the Galasa bootstrap file or URL.

+In Eclipse, you can edit the bootstrap by selecting *Eclipse > Preferences > Galasa* from the Eclipse menu.

+If you are using the Galasa CLI, you can set the bootstrap either by specifying the `--bootstrap` option on the CLI command itself, or by setting the `GALASA_BOOTSTRAP` environment variable.
+Setting the Galasa bootstrap environment variable means that you do not need to explicitly set the bootstrap as an option each time you run a Galasa CLI command.
+If both are provided, the `--bootstrap` option takes precedence.

 To find the URL of the ecosystem bootstrap, run the following command:
 ```
 kubectl get svc
 ```